KenMcConnell/KillDashNine/KillDashNine_D1_31MAR2018.md

 Melina stuck her hand out awkwardly and said, "Hi, I'm Melina.
 Friend of Dancia's.
 Can I get one of those cardboard doohickeys, too?"

 Jo looked at her strangely for a second, not sure if Melina was completely basic or not.
 The girl seemed really into her though and she found that a bit disarming.
 "Sure, hun.
-You into gaming?"
+You a gamer?"

 Melina cleared her throat.
 "No, actually.
 I'm an artist.
-I've seen you around.
+I've seen you around town.
 I hope you don't mind, but I think I've even drawn you a few times."

 Jo started folding up a headset and looked back at Melina.
 "Is that so?"

 "I'm not stalking you or anything, I just found you a very fun subject to sketch."

 Melina could tell she was probably weirding her out so she held up her iPhone and showed her a sketch she had done of her on her skate board.
 Jo looked at it closely for a second and then back to Melina.
 "You're pretty good."

 Melina shrugged as she took the headset form Jo.
 "Helps to have an enchanting subject."

+Jo smiled and looked across the room at Dancia who looked as if she had released a shark into a tank of minnows.
+Dancia turned away, talking to Joshua and Jo handed Melina her headset.
+"Here you go, just slide your phone into there when we're ready to go."

+Melina took the device and thanked Jo as she moved away, holding her look until Jo turned to face the table.
+"Okay folks.
+I need you to go to this url and download the client app to play.
+If you have an iPhone, chose the Apple logo, if you have Android, click on the green robot.
+Jayzero.org"

+"What if you're running Ubuntu?"
+Nate asked, a bit snidely.

+Jo was quick to respond, "Then you can't play."

+Nate acted like she had shot him and fell back dead in his chair.
+Everyone laughed as they downloaded the app and installed it on their phones.
+Jo walked around the table and made sure everyone found the link okay.
+Trip claimed he couldn't find the link, causing Jo to come lean over his shoulder affording him a clear shot of her boobs from her loose fitting top.
+He wasn't so dumb and winked over at Joshua after catching a peek.
+Joshua rolled his eyes, knowing he was checking out his own sister.
+He had to talk to Tripp soon, to keep him off of her.

+Joshua left his seat and his phone on the table and pulled Tripp away as Jo passed on to the next helpless victim, this time Melina.
+Joshua pulled Tripp back into the main room out of earshot from the table.
+Tripp shook him off and straightened his shirt.
+"What gives, man.
+I had a straight view of heaven back there."

+Joshua shook his head in disgust causing Tripp to look at him funny.
+"Don't man.
+Trust me, you don't want to chase her."

+"Why, what's wrong?"

+"She's not into guys," Joshua lied.
+It was the only thing that he could say that would cause Tripp to back off.
+Other than telling him the truth.

+Tripp looked at him funny then looked back at Jo who was doing the same lean over with Melina who was taking in the view herself and smiling like a kid in a candy shop.
+"Awe fuck man.
+You're serious."

+Joshua nodded as he patted his friend softly on his shoulder.